wilcoxsonm21/CS182Project/README.md

         i.
 To change the lowest degree polynomial seen, change the "lowest_degree" value inside of the 'task_kwargs' dictionary ii.
 To change the highest degree polynomial seen, chnage BOTH the 'start' and 'end' parameters found under 'deg' to the degree value you want it to be

-    To change whether or not you have noise in your training you need to edit the tasks.py file in two locations.
-Inside of the tasks.py file, change the 'noise' flag in the evaluate function definition (line 159) to 'True' and set the noise_variance to be your desired value.
-Also in tasks.py file in the init of NoisyLinearRegression, set the 'noise_std' to your desired value.
+    To change whether or not you have noise in your training you need to edit the tasks.py file in one location.
+Inside of the tasks.py file, change the 'noise' flag in the evaluate function definition (line 158) to 'True' and set the noise_variance to be your desired value.

 3. To evaluate your model:
    The test.ipynb notebook contains code to load our own pre-trained model from the curriculum learning experiment and plot the model performance.
 You can toggle the noise flag to see how the model performs on noisy data.